 Pre school visits

-Two weeks prior to your child’s fifth birthday your child will be invited to visit the new entrant class to:
+Prior to your child’s fifth birthday your child will be invited to visit the new entrant class to:

 - see the room that the child will be starting school in

 - meet the students in the class